sungnga/react-colors-app/README.md

     - To save a unique palette name, we need access to all the palette names
       - in App.js, need to pass down palettes as a prop to the NewPaletteForm component: `palettes={this.state.palettes`
       - then add a ValidatorForm rule in componentDidMount() method in NewPaletteForm component
-  - Style the DraggableColorBox component and add delete icon
+  - Style the DraggableColorBox component and add the delete icon
+  - Adding the color box delete functionality
+    - Add an onClick event in the `<DeleteIcon onClick={this.props.handleClick} />` in DraggableColorBox.js.
+Call the handleClick function that gets passed down from the parent component
+    - In the parent component(NewPaletteForm.js), write a removeColor() function that filters out(removes) the given color name from the current color list

 ## Libraries Used
 ---------------